 Do you like to sneak learning into your day?
 I sure do.
 Games are one of the ways we do that in our house.
 They are perfect for evening, weekend, and summer learning or you can schedule a game afternoon or day in your homeschool.
-Here are some ideas for games to improve and practice math skills in the kindergarten to 4th grade crowd.
-The best part about practicing math through games is they tend to motivate children to use mental math skills rather than relying on paper.
+Here are some ideas for math games to improve and practice math skills in kindergarten through 4th grade.
+The best part about playing math games is they tend to motivate children to use mental math skills rather than relying on paper.

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)

 Jr. Monopoly: This is great first math game for children.
 It is similar to the older version, but children are working with 1, 2, 3, 4, and 5 dollar bills only and it doesn’t take as long.
 Pre-K to 1st grade.
 2-4 players.